lyra/android-ios-sdk-integration-examples/ios/objective-c/README.md

 1. Clone the repo, `git clone REPO_URL`.

+2. Install the dependencies using CocoaPods by the following command `pod update`.

-2. Open the project under Xcode.
+3. Open the project under Xcode with the `.xcworkspace` file.

 3. Edit the following fields in `AppDelegate.m`:
     - **publicKey**: replace with your public key that you can find in your back-office.